Four-manifolds, two-complexes and the quadratic bias invariant: Preliminaries on hermitian forms

+The following result is well-known.
+Recall that a $\Z G$-lattice is a $\Z G$-module which is finitely generated and torsion free as an abelian group.

 \begin{proposition} Let $L$ be an $\ZG$-lattice, where $G$ is a finite group of odd order.
-Then a weakly even metabolic form $\Met_\ep(L, h)$ is hyperbolic. \end{proposition} \begin{proof} A metabolic form $\Met_\ep(L,h)$ is weakly even if the form $(L, h)$ is a weakly even $\ep$-symmetric form on the $\La =\ZG$ module $L$, where $L$ is a $\ZG$-lattice.
+If $(L,h)$ is a weakly even form, then $(L,h)$ is even and the metabolic form $\Met_\ep(L, h)$ is hyperbolic. \end{proposition}

+\begin{proof} A metabolic form $\Met_\ep(L,h)$ is weakly even if the form $(L, h)$ is a weakly even $\ep$-symmetric form on the $\La =\ZG$ module $L$, where $L$ is a $\ZG$-lattice.
 Since $h$ is $\ep$-symmetric, it defines a class

 which vanishes if and only if $h = q + T_\ep q$ for some $q \in \Sesq(L)$.
-Since the obstruction group is an $F_2$ vector space, and the reduction mod 2 map
+Since the obstruction group is an $\mathbb F_2$ vector space, and the reduction mod 2 map

 is an injection (since $\Sesq(L)$ is torsion free as an abelian group), it follows that $(L, h)$ is an even form if and only if its reduction $(L/2, \bar h)$ is an even form with values in $\La/2 = \mathbb F_2[G]$.